GSA/notifications-api/docs/all.md

 - Low - 180 days
 - Informational - 365 days (depending on the analysis of the issue)

-## <a name="dns"></a> DNS Changes
+## <a name="dns"></a> DNS and Domain Changes

-Notify.gov DNS records are maintained within [the 18f/dns repository](https://github.com/18F/dns/blob/main/terraform/notify.gov.tf).
-To create new DNS records for notify.gov or any subdomains:
+Notify.gov DNS records are maintained within [the GSA-TTS/dns repository](https://github.com/GSA-TTS/dns/blob/main/terraform/notify.gov.tf), and the domains and routes are managed directly in our Cloud.gov production space.

-1. Update the `notify.gov.tf` terraform to update oƒr create the new records within Route53 and push the branch to the 18f/dns repository.
-1. Open a PR.
+**Step 1:  Make changes to the DNS records**

+1. If you haven't already, clone a local copy of [the GSA-TTS/dns repository](https://github.com/GSA-TTS/dns).
+1. Create a new branch and update the [`notify.gov.tf`]((https://github.com/GSA-TTS/dns/blob/main/terraform/notify.gov.tf)) Terraform file to update, create, or remove DNS records within Route53.
-1. Verify that the plan output within circleci creates the records that you expect.
+1. Open a PR in the repository and verify that the plan output within CircleCI makes the changes that you expect.
-1. Request a PR review from the 18F/tts-tech-portfolio team
+1. Request a PR review from the `@tts-tech-operations` team within the GSA-TTS GitHub org.
-1. Once the PR is approved and merged, verify that the apply step happened correctly within [CircleCI](https://app.circleci.com/pipelines/github/18F/dns)
+1. Once the PR is approved and merged, verify that the apply step happened correctly within [CircleCI](https://app.circleci.com/pipelines/github/GSA-TTS/dns).

+**Steo 2:  Make changes to the domains and routes in Cloud.gov**

+The domains and routes are managed via the [`external domain` service](https://www.cloud.gov/docs/services/external-domain-service/) within Cloud.gov.

+If you're creating new domains:

+1. Sign in to the `cf` CLI in your terminal and target the `notify-production` space.
+1. Create the new domain(s) with [`cf create-private-domain`](https://docs.cloudfoundry.org/devguide/deploy-apps/routes-domains.html#private-domains).
+1. Map the routes needed to the new domain(s) with [`cf map-route`](https://docs.cloudfoundry.org/devguide/deploy-apps/routes-domains.html#map-route).
+1. Update the service to account for the new domain(s): `cf update-service notify-admin-domain-production -c '{"domains": "example.gov,www.example.gov,..."}'` (make sure to list *all* domains that need to be accounted for, including any existing ones that you want to keep!).

+If you're removing existing domains:

+1. Sign in to the `cf` CLI in your terminal and target the `notify-production` space.
+1. Unmap the routes to the existing domain(s) with [`cf unmap-route`](https://docs.cloudfoundry.org/devguide/deploy-apps/routes-domains.html#unmap-route).
+1. Delete the existing domain(s) with [`cf delete-private-domain`](https://docs.cloudfoundry.org/devguide/deploy-apps/routes-domains.html#private-domains).
+1. Update the service to account for the deleted domain(s): `cf update-service notify-admin-domain-production -c '{"domains": "example.gov,www.example.gov,..."}'` (make sure to list *all* domains that need to be accounted for, including any existing ones that you want to keep!).

+**Step 3:  Redeploy or restage the Admin app:**

+Restage or redeploy the `notify-admin-production` app.
+To restage, you can trigger the action in GitHub or run the command directly: `cf restage notify-admin-production --strategy rolling`.

+Test that the changes took effect properly by going to the domain(s) that were adjusted and seeing if they resolved correctly and/or no longer resolve as expected.

 ## Exporting test results for compliance monitoring